-The Gender Parity Task Force is compiled of working groups dedicated to the goal of "50/50 by 2020" - That is a 50% female* (*also includes non-gendernormative individuals) representation in the theater scene of Boston and New England.
+The Gender Parity Task Force is compiled of working groups dedicated to the goal of "50/50 by 2020"—That is a 50% representation of people with marginalized gender identities* in the New England theater scene by the year 2020.

 Create and coordinate audience engagement initiatives that promote awareness around and engagement in the gender parity issue.
 Contribute to Standing O on social media, plan Parity Parties, and will reach out to other organizations in the area with a vested interest in our work, but not necessarily from a theater perspective.

 StageSource member organizations may opt themselves into being considered for a Standing O Stamp on our digital New England theatre calendar the StagePage.
 The Standing O committee looks at each event submitted for a Standing O and determines whether or not an event qualifies.
 An event qualifies for a Standing O if it meets three of the following five criteria:

 At least a 50% MGI / Female CAST

 At least a 50% MGI / Female DESIGN TEAM

 Submissions are accepted from StageSource members only.
 The StagePage is accessible to the public, including artists, organizations, and the press.
 Visit StagePage.org to submit your show

 Parity Parties are events to promote and bring audiences to Standing O-stamped productions.
 When submitting for a Standing O to the StagePage, make sure to check the box on the form and let us know that you are interested in being considered for a Parity Party.
 If you have questions, or decide you'd like to be considered after you submitted your event, contact firstname.lastname@example.org.

 Below are sub groups and projects that have been taken on by the Gender Parity Task Force